 I can take pupils to a cashpoint

 Good for you.
 I, on the other hand, don’t need to.
 The card machine becomes the cashpoint, so it’s more convenient for me and more convenient for them.
 And that is certainly not going to affect their opinion of me in a negative way.
 Of course, if I insisted on frog-marching them to a cashpoint… who knows what they might think?

 Is it of any benefit to take card payments?

 As I said, it has saved me a lot – in monetary terms, and in terms of my sanity.

 But another benefit is less tangible.
 Some pupils might be impressed if you pull out an iPad and have a glitzy demonstration video to get some point across.
-Believe me, many more are impressed when you tell them you can take card payments – even more so when you actually take a card payment from them.
+Believe me, many more are impressed when you tell them you can take card payments – even more so when you actually take a payment in front of them and they get an instant texted receipt.
 This might become less true in the future as the dinosaurs gradually die out, but right now it works in a highly positive way.